mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 **Example**

 12/31/2023: You have determined that your company's employees have accrued $5,000 in wages payable to date.
-However, payday is not until next week.
+However, payday is not until next week(period).

 First, let's take care of wages exp/payable;